 After four hard weeks of fencing, mowing and ground preparation the club reopened for fun agility classes and a new service of Secure Field Private Hire for free running exercise.
 How wonderful for owners who have never walked their dog off lead for the fear of their dog running off or for the owners of multiple dogs, to have the venue all to themselves.
 The finishing touches include dog toys, agility equipment and facilities to make themselves a hot drinks; we even offer a service for dog parties and an excuse put on the gas BBQ.

-During the winter of 2016 after a wet period it was decided in spring of 2017 to discontinue with agility classes due to the ground condition and weather.
+During the winter of 2016 after a wet period it was decided in 2017 to discontinue with agility classes due to the ground condition and weather.
 The good news is we offered Meet 'n' Greet Social events on alternate Saturdays, Sundays and every Wednesday lunchtime for 75 minutes.
 Now in 2019 we are at our busiest, having at times back to back bookings most weekends......so booking early is imperative.

 Rupert was on the whole, a pretty typical Labrador, however he really had taken his desire for food to the extreme and gained his own fan club in the process.
 The diary concluded in March 2009 The magazine certainly promoted the growth of the club.

 I had already been an Agility and Basic Obedience Instructor for some at the time.
 However in 2008 I took an instructors course qualifying as a ACAI Qualified Agility Club, Approved Basic Instructor and soon the time was right to move forward.
 In later years I completed many courses and a Kennel Club puppy and Bronze instructor.